Fluazinam

 Fluazinam is a broad-spectrum fungicide used in agriculture.
 It is classed as a diarylamine and more specifically an arylaminopyridine.
 Its chemical name is 3-chloro-N-(3-chloro-2,6-dinitro-4-trifluoromethylphenyl)-5-trifluoromethyl-2-pyridinamine.

+Mode of Action

 The mode of action involves the compound being an extremely potent uncoupler of oxidative phosphorylation in mitochondria and also having high reactivity with thiols.
 It is unique amongst uncouplers in displaying broad-spectrum activity against fungi and also very low toxicity to mammals due to it being rapidly metabolised to a compound without uncoupling activity.
 It was first described in 1992 and was developed by researchers at the Japanese company Ishihara Sangyo Kaisha.

 Uses

 Fluazinam is a protectant fungicide, but is neither systemic or curative.
 It acts by inhibiting the germination of spores and the development of infection structures.
 Although it has activity against many fungi, it is less potent against rusts and powdery mildew and as such has not been commercialised for use in cereal crops.
 It is widely used to control late blight (P. infestans) in potato due to its activity against the zoospores of the pathogen which makes it particularly effective at controlling infection of the potato tubers.
 Because of its extensive usage to control late blight in Europe, there are confirmed reports of resistance to fluazinam appearing in P. infestans in genotypes EU_33_A2 and EU_37_A2.
 Fluazinam is also used to control Sclerotinia on peanuts and turf, Botrytis on grapes and beans and clubroot in brassicas.